-27.6 Work on Fixed RDOs and Designated Shutdown Long Weekends for Identified Projects workforce shall develop guidelines during the life of this Agreement to limit excessive overtime.
+27.6 Work on Fixed RDOs and Designated Shutdown Long Weekends for Identified Projects a) The parties to this Agreement recognise that excessive overtime is of detriment to personal, family and community life and can jeopardise workplace safety.
+The Company and the workforce shall develop guidelines during the life of this Agreement to limit excessive overtime.